 Michael continued to watch.
-Soon another robin flew up with a tiny leaf in its beak and added it to the nest.
+Soon another robin flew up with a tiny twig in its mouth and added it to the nest.

 "How do robins know how to make their nest?"
 Michael asked.

 "That's a great question, Michael," answered Mrs. Coulter.
 "No one taught the birds how to build their nests.
 God cares for the birds.
 He made them to know just how to build a nest that won't fall down or blow away in the wind."